Toric reduction of singularities for Newton nondegenerate $p$-forms: Introduction

 \section{Introduction}

-In \cite{seidenberg1968reduction}, Seidenberg resolved the singularities of plane formal vector fields.
-This was one of the first resolution theorems in the theory of singular foliations.
+The study of the reduction of singularities of dimension 2 foliations dates back to the middle of the 19th century, where it was used in particular cases.
+It was developed further by the likes of Bendixson \cite{bendixson} and Dulac \cite{Dulac}, but the general algorithm was only established by Seidenberg in \cite{seidenberg1968reduction}.
 A simplified proof was published later by Arno van den Essen in \cite{van2006reduction}.
+Dumortier resolved this problem in the $\mathcal{C}^{\infty}$-case \cite{Dumortier}.
 The modern formulation of this theorem is as follows: let $\mathcal{F}$ be a foliation defined on the germ $(\ccc^2,0)$ by a $1$-form $\omega = a(x,y)dx+b(x,y)dy$.
-We suppose that $\mathcal{F}$ is singular at the origin, meaning that $a(0,0)=b(0,0)=0$.
-Consider the Jacobian matrix:

-with eigenvalues $\lambda$ and $\mu$.
-The origin is a \emph{reduced} singularity if one of the following conditions is satisfied :
+The origin is called a \emph{singular point} of $\mathcal{F}$ if $a(0,0)=b(0,0)=0$.
+We associate by duality the vector field $\chi=b(x,y)\frac{\partial}{\partial x}-a(x,y)\frac{\partial}{\partial y}$ to the form $\omega$.
+Suppose that the origin is a singular point and consider the matrix of the linear part of $\chi$ at the origin: